juyalpriyank/scrape_whatsapp/README.md

 # WhatsApp-Scraping
 Python script to scrape all the chats from WhatsApp Web.

-#Description
+# Description
 Asynchronous WhatsApp Scraper written in Python.
 I have tried to keep this script independent of the changing classnames of WhatsApp web.
 Simply prints the text from each chat to the console.

 # Requirements
 Script uses Python3.5+.
-All the libraries that we are going to use are in the [requirements.txt](requirements.txt) file.
+All the libraries that we are going to use are in the [requirement.txt](requirement.txt) file.
 You can install it with PIP in the terminal with:
 ```
 pip install -r requirements.txt